What is Adderall?

 Who Abuses Adderall?

 Adderall abuse occurs by people of all ages, but most specifically among college students.
-The reason behind Adderall abuse across this demographic is because of the jolt of energy it produces.
+The reason behind Adderall abuse across this demographic is the jolt of energy it produces.
 College students find it appealing, as taking it can help them stay awake to study, write papers, etc.

 According to the National Institute on Drug Abuse, studies show overall Adderall misuse is higher among college students (11.1%) than their non-college peers (8.1%).
 This same group of individuals also abuse it while partying.
 Adderall abuse is a way to keep students awake and counter the depressant effects of alcohol.